complycube/complycube-react-native-sdk/README.md

 )
 ```

-Upon an onSuccess callback, you can create check requests using the captured data.
-The IDs of the uploaded resources are returned in the `results` parameter.
+Upon an `onSuccess` callback, you can create check requests using the captured data.
+The IDs of the uploaded resources are returned in the `result` parameter.
 Which is a JavaScript object.

-For example, our default flow, which includes an Identity Document, a Selfie (Live Photo), and Proof of Address, would have a results parameter with `"documentIds": ["xxxxx"]`, `"livePhotoId": ["xxxxx"]`, and `"poaIds": ["xxxxxx"]`.
+For example, our default flow, which includes an Identity Document, a Selfie (Live Photo), and Proof of Address, would have a `result` parameter with `"documentIds": ["xxxxx"]`, `"livePhotoId": ["xxxxx"]`, and `"poaIds": ["xxxxxx"]`.

-# 7. Error handling
+## Error handling

 If the SDK experiences any issues, an error object is returned with the description and the error code.